reubenstr/quad_ws/README.md

-# quad_ws
+# rpi_quad_ws
-Quadruped Robot for ROS2

-This is a workspace for upgrading the OpenQuadruped into the ROS2 framework.
-A goal is simplifying and drying the original source code and removing experiemental code.
-Work in progress.

-See the dev-notes folder for installation steps (not intended as a tutorial as many already exist).
+Zuko's, a robot dog, ROS2 workspace for RPi4 direct control.

+### Status

+Development.

+### Notes
+See the notes for the used installation process and relevant commands.

-See the main project for CAD files, microcontroller source code, and more: https://github.com/reubenstr/Zuko
+See the main project for Zuko's CAD files, PCB's, media, and more, https://github.com/reubenstr/Zuko